top of page

 Communication & conflict

 You may find yourselves having the same arguments, struggling to be heard, or avoiding difficult conversations altogether.
-Over time, this can create frustration and distance.
+Sometimes the subject of the argument changes, but the pattern underneath it remains remarkably similar.

 Emotional distance or disconnection